porterjamesj/website/content/blog/wedding-videobooth.md

 which was surprisingly straightforward.
-This let us keep track of the "history" of a blob, so that our bulb identification algorithm could consider not just what a blob looks like in this frame of video, but it what it looked like in previous frames also.
+This let us keep track of the "history" of a blob, so that our bulb identification algorithm could consider not just what a blob looks like in this frame of video, but what it looked like in previous frames also.

-We tweaked our bulb identification algorithm to use a running average of the red, green, and blue over-representations from the last 50 frames, rather than only considering the current frame.
+We tweaked our code to use a running average of the red, green, and blue over-representations from the last 50 frames, rather than only considering the current frame.
 This meant that if a bulb's color fluctuated a bit for a frame or two, it wouldn't throw everything off, since the running average wouldn't be affected much.
 This made things a lot less jittery.
-We were now able to track all three colors pretty reliably.
+We were now able to track all three colors pretty
+reliably:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_all_three.mp4"></video>

 ## Getting even smarter using statistics

-One major problem we still had was that our algorithm was very sensitive to ambient light conditions.
+Our algorithm was still very sensitive to ambient light conditions.
 As the environment got darker or lighter, the color values that the webcam measured for each bulb changed substantially.
-This meant that whenever the lighting changed, the algorithm would stop working.
-In order to fix it, we would have to fiddle with the "typical" color over-representation ranges that we'd hard-coded for each bulb (since these ranges were only "typical" in very specific light conditions).
-Our code was getting gnarly at this point, so making these adjustments was time-consuming.
+This meant that whenever the lighting changed, the algorithm would stop working, "typical" color over-representation ranges that we'd hard-coded for each bulb were only "typical" in very specific light conditions.
+In order to get things working again, we would have to manually fiddle with these ranges, which was time consuming since our code was getting pretty gnarly at this point.

-There was no way to know what the lighting conditions at the venue would be like in advance, so if we didn't come up with a better system, we'd have to do this tweaking at the wedding venue while setting the booth up.
-We were worried that we simply wouldn't have time to do this.
-We were both in the wedding party, so we knew we'd have a lot of other responsibilities and not a lot of time.
-We also knew we'd have a lot of other work to do just to set the booth up, between plugging in power strips and extension cords, connecting the computer to the monitor and projector we were using as displays, putting up signs so guests would understand what to do, etc.
+There was no way to know what the lighting conditions at the wedding venue would be like in advance, so if we didn't come up with a better system, we'd have to do this tweaking while setting the booth up.
+We were worried that we simply wouldn't have time to do this, given all the hectic nature of weddings (we were both in the party).

-What we needed was a much faster method for our algorithm to adapt to different light conditions.
+What we needed was a way for our algorithm to adapt to different light conditions automatically, without us having to spend time manually adjusting it.

-We figured we could probably automate the process of tweaking the color ranges for each bulb by adding a "calibration" mode.
-We imagined this would work something like:
+We thought about adding a "calibration" mode to enable this, which we would run as we set the booth up.
+It would work something like:

-1. We'd hold up the blue bulb and tell the software "this blob is the blue bulb, use it to calibrate the detection algorithm".
+1. We'd hold up the blue bulb and click on it to tell the system "this blob is the blue bulb, use it to calibrate the detection algorithm".
-2. We'd move the bulb around a bit while the software records the RGB values of the pixels in that blob.
+2. We'd move the bulb around a bit while the software would record the RGB values of the pixels in the bulb, and measure the bulb's typical over-representation for each color.
-3. The software would measure typical RGB values from those frames, and feed them to the bulb detection algorithm to use for identifying the blue bulb.
+3. Those typical over-representations would be remembered
 4. Repeat for the other two colors.

 This seemed like it could work, but it also seemed fairly ad-hoc.
 This